molecular/anyhedge-accountant/README.md

 The concept of a prefunding tx does not always make sense.
 For example paytaca funds the contract directly from your wallet.

 I could remove the whole prefunding_tx, but it might give valuable info for BCHBull users and maybe for manually setup contracts, so I'm leaving it in there.
 Just be aware prefunding_tx might not always make sense.

+## CAVEAT3

+Due to limiations of the underlying generalprotocols anyhedge parser implementation, this software detects and outputs info for exactly one anyhedge version.
+There are also some naming changes between those parser versions (hedgePayout -> shortPayout) so it's not an easy feat to make it work for all version.

+Suggestion is to use an older version of anyhedge-accountant for older anyhedge contracts (and keep the output files for each version (I'm encoding the anyhedge version into the filename myself) to import into your accounting)

+You can check which version is used by looking at the version of @generalprotocols/anyhedge in package.json

+ * @generalprotocols/anyhedge 1.x.y: anyhedge v0.11
+ * @generalprotocols/anyhedge 2.x.y: anyhedge v0.12